-So sometimes when I leave Sydney and get away for the weekend, its hard to leave behind the bootcamp training and in general my own fitness training.
+So sometimes when I leave town and get away for the weekend, its hard to leave behind my bootcamp training and in general my own fitness training.
 I love training!

 The beauty of getting some down time is the ability to reflect and just be present in nature and in your surrounds.